ArcaneDreams/managed-fbx/README.md

 ![arcmanagedfbx](http://i.imgur.com/br4KwNr.png)
 ====
 ## Description
 A managed CLR .NET wrapper for the Autodesk FBX SDK 2015.
-Enables developers writing in C# or any other .NET supported language to work with the FBX SDK without having to use pinvokes and the like.
+Enables developers writing in C# or any other .NET supported language to work with the FBX SDK without having to use any other aspect of the CLR's platform invocation services.

 ## Features
 * Import and save scenes